Encharted Cook

 The ingredients, clockwise from top: baby back pork ribs, salt, black pepper, and barbecue sauce.

-Here's what you need to make Oven Baked Barbecue Ribs:
+Here's what you need to make this Oven Baked Barbecue Ribs recipe:

 • Pork Baby Back Ribs - This recipe is scaled for a single rack of ribs between 2 and 3 pounds.
 Choose ribs that are narrow and meaty.